 top of page

-Always.
-A shared charcuterie-style lunch is included.
 Venues are happy to cater for all dietary needs, just let us know.
-And, we can easily upgrade your lunch option if we plan together in advance.

 Why are your local pickup tailored tours better than other wine tours to Clare?

 We can go everywhere.
-An Adelaide tour bus might take you to the historical sites, but Charles can explain the significance and motivation of the pioneers who built the old buildings.
-We tour where the big groups can’t and the city tour operators don't.
-Depending on your group, we might visit Wines by KT, Sussex Squire, Crabtree, Reillys, Grosset, or Clos Clare.
+An Adelaide tour might take you to the main sites, but Charles can explain the historical significance and motivation of the pioneers who built the old buildings and started the wineries.
+Our local tours can visit where the bus groups can’t and city tour operators won't.
+Depending on you, we might visit Wines by KT, Sussex Squire, Crabtree, Reillys, Grosset, or Clos Clare.
 It all depends on what suits you and what's open on the day.
+Lunch is always a highlight!

-Why Choose a Group of Four Wine Tour in the Clare and Barossa Valleys?
+Why Choose a Group of Four Wine Tour in the Clare or Barossa Valleys?

 Can We Join from Adelaide?